demosthenesk/newt-freebasic/README.md

 There is Erik's Troan tutorial in libnewt-dev/tutorial.html folder.

+Also there is an extended tutorial for newt-freebasic, based on Erik's tutorial in help folder.

 There are many freebasic examples in freebasic examples folder.

 Special thanks to **Angelo Rosina** aka **angros47** who translate three c examples to freebasic (testtree.bas, testgrid.bas, test.bas)